 Daily tooth brushing remains the gold standard to prevent periodontal disease and maintain good oral health.
-Dr. Snyder recommends brushing once a day before feeding.
+I recommend brushing once a day before feeding.
 Owners should not use human toothpaste since the amount of fluoride contained in these products is not meant to be swallowed and may cause fluorosis of the kidneys.
-Veterinary research suggests that brushing with water vs. veterinary toothpaste demonstrates no significant difference in the amount of plaque and tartar accumulation.
-But veterinary toothpaste tastes good to dogs and cats and functions more as a reward than a primary cause for plaque reduction.
+Veterinary studies have suggested that brushing with water versus veterinary toothpaste demonstrates no significant difference in the amount of plaque and tartar accumulation.
+The mechanical action of the bristles and brushing provides the greatest benefit.1 But veterinary toothpaste tastes good to dogs and cats and functions more as a reward than a primary cause for plaque reduction.

 So which pets should be conditioned to a toothbrush?
-Dr. Snyder says the short answer is the safe ones.
-An unpredictable pet, a fear biter, or an animal that has a history of biting should not have their teeth brushed.
+The short answer is the safe ones.
+Owners of an unpredictable pet, a fear biter, or an animal that has a history of biting should not be coached into tooth brushing.
+Putting a pet owner at risk is not worthwhile.
 In addition, since periodontal disease in the classic sense will not affect animals under 6 months of age, save tooth brushing recommendations for animals 6 months of age or older.

-Also, do not encourage tooth brushing in animals more than 1 year of age without performing an anesthetized thorough oral examination, says Dr. Snyder.
+Also, do not encourage tooth brushing in animals more than 1 year of age without performing an anesthetized thorough oral examination.
 If unappreciated areas of disease are unknowingly contacted by the toothbrush, the pain may result in the client being bitten or the animal associating the toothbrush as something that causes pain.

 When it comes to feeding, in most situations dry food results in less plaque and tartar accumulation.
-It has also been shown that a 50% increase in kibble size results in a 42% decrease in calculus formation in dogs, and increasing kibble size in cats results in a decrease in gingivitis.
+It has also been shown that a 50% increase in kibble size results in a 42% decrease in calculus accumulation in dogs.2

 Tier 3: Treats, toys, and sealants

-Dr. Snyder says the Veterinary Oral Health Council website (www.VOHC.org) is a great source for clients and veterinarians to find reliable information about which oral health products work.
+The Veterinary Oral Health Council website (VOHC.org) is a great source for clients and veterinarians to find reliable information about which oral health products have been proven with science to be effective.
 Many more products may be safe and efficacious than are presented on this list.
 These manufacturers have gone through great expense to perform high-quality scientific experiments to prove their products work.

 Tier 4: Water additives, rinses, and antibiotics

-Use water additives, oral rinses, and prescription antibiotics carefully and sparingly, says Dr. Snyder.
-The ultimate problem with rinses and water additives, even when used properly, is that they do not penetrate into the targeted area where periodontal disease develops—subgingivally.
+Use water additives, oral rinses, and prescription antibiotics carefully and sparingly.
+The ultimate challenge with rinses and water additives, even when used properly, is that they require sufficient contact time to be effective and do not penetrate well into the targeted area where periodontal disease developssubgingivally.